-Update March 21, 2020, 9am In keeping with Federal, State and Local guidelines for social distancing designed to slow the spread of Covid-19: Yosemite National Park is closed as of 3:00pm, March 20, 2020.
-Yosemite is closed to all visitors until further notice.
-Find full details and current updates at nps.gov/yose Both Evergreen Lodge and Rush Creek Lodge are temporarily closed beginning Friday, March 20th, 2020, with a targeted reopening date of Friday, April 3rd if it is safe to do so.
+Updated May 29, 2020, 12:15pm In keeping with Federal, State and Local guidelines for social distancing designed to slow the spread of Covid-19: Yosemite National Park is temporarily closed to all visitors as of 3:00pm, March 20, 2020.
+Yosemite is preparing to reopen when California engages in Phase 3 of reopening the State, which is anticipated in early June.
+Find full details and current updates at nps.gov/yose Both Evergreen Lodge and Rush Creek Lodge are temporarily closed beginning Friday, March 20th, 2020, with a targeted reopening date of Friday, June 5th if it is safe to do so.
 We will post updates as needed here and on Social Media.
-Please call or email us anytime at (209) 279-2606 or if you have any questions or concerns.
-Happy trails, Your friends at the Evergreen Update March 16, 2020, 9 am: Access to the Evergreen Lodge via Highway 120 from the San Francisco Bay Area is clear and open for travel but is in R2 chain restrictions.
-Here are some temporary restrictions to be aware of: Highway 120/Big…
+For more information on our lodge’s enhanced cleaning and service protocols, visit our Clean & Safe program page.
+Please call or email us at (209) 379-2606 or if you have any questions or concerns.
+Our Front Desk teams are available 8:30am – 4pm daily during the temporary closure.
+Yosemite’s Draft Reopening Plan…

 Yosemite National Park is one of the most spectacular places on Earth and is a recreation-lover’s paradise.
 Yosemite offers a diverse landscape filled with rivers, glacial carved valleys, picturesque alpine meadows and peaks, several of the world’s highest and most spectacular waterfalls, and the world’s largest trees and tallest granite walls.